jscscheper/internship-acutelines/README.md

 ---

-*_Statement on Git commit history:_* The commit history you see here is not complete; most of it was lost due to deletion of a previous repository.
-I accidentally pushed sensitive data and had to delete the entire previous repository (a `git rm` is not sufficient as the data 'lives' on in the commit history).
-I tried to restore the commit history in this repository, but to no avail.
+*_Statement on Git commit history:_* The commit history you see here is incomplete; most of it was lost due to the deletion of a previous repository.
+I accidentally pushed sensitive data and had to delete the entire previous repository (a `git rm` is insufficient as the data 'lives' on in the commit history).
+I tried to restore the commit history in this repository but to no avail.
 There is, however, a log history of the previous repository available under `misc/git_history.txt`.
-I do understand that this may not be sufficient, but it is the best I could do.
+I understand this may not be sufficient, but it is the best I can do.

 # Abstract
 Sepsis, a major contributor to in-hospital deaths, is challenging to detect due to its heterogeneous nature.
 Dysfunctional mitochondria from immune responses can worsen the condition.
 Analyzing mitochondria-related genes could help in early detection and guide treatment.

 RNA-Seq and clinical data from 348 septic patients, originating from four emergency rooms (ER) and one intensive care unit (ICU), were used and compared to 44 healthy controls.
 Both supervised and unsupervised machine-learning algorithms were applied to identify gene profiles with clinical relevance.

 Mitochondria-related differentially expressed genes (DEGs) were identified by comparing levels of severity based on SOFA scores.
-These DEGs helped establish two unique severity-based on ER cohorts (‘endotypes’), distinct from healthy controls and validated on ICU cohort.
+These DEGs helped establish two unique severity-based ER cohorts (‘endotypes’), distinct from healthy controls and validated in ICU cohorts.
 This categorization helps to address sepsis heterogeneity.
 Feature selection identified three novel gene sets that could accurately predict endotype group and severity in both ER and ICU settings.
 Notably, a novel eleven-gene set predicted endotypes with 95% accuracy and severity with 76% accuracy.

 The gene profiles and endotypes indicate mitochondrial genes’ essential role in early sepsis detection and as potential novel biomarkers.
 Future research should aim to develop a multi-modal prognostic tool for enhanced patient stratification.